jmclaren7/windows-setup-helper/README.md

 	* DISM /Unmount-Image /MountDir:%TEMP%\WIM-Mount /commit
 	* Or unmount without committing changes: DISM /Unmount-Image /MountDir:%TEMP%\WIM-Mount /discard
 5. Use your preferred tools to created a bootable USB or ISO
+	* Makewinpemedia should work and is available in the Windows ADK

 ## Create Bootable USB From ISO
 1. Download and open Rufus (https://rufus.ie/)